Sterchaves/projeto-landingpage-grid/README.md

 2. The page title instead of reloading in the main page, it redirection to a page not found.

+Update 2 hours after: The images uploaded, now I just need to set the logo.
 # projeto-landingpage-grid